matthewashton-k/security-cam-server/README.md

 * AES 256 bit stream encryption is handled by my common crate at https://crates.io/crates/security-cam-common ( https://gitlab.com/matthewashton_k/security-cam-common)

 ## Usage
-Note: This server is meant to be for a future motion detection security camera project.\
+Note: This server is meant to be for my future motion detection security camera project.\
 Note: the motion camera should authenticate, and send encrypted videos of when motion was captured to POST /new_video\
 **SERVER SETUP**:
 * install shuttle, instructions on shuttle.rs